suic86/devops-challenge-solution/README.md

 ## Goal

 Provide a way to run this test successfully several times in a row.
-Also, keep in mind that this specification will run on our CI Server, and that this test is potentially executed in parallel by different builds.
+Also, keep in mind that this test will run on our CI Server, and that this test is potentially executed in parallel by different builds.

 ## Constraints